 Hello!
-Tree-hugging, hippie dog lady here, living with a pack of dogs and set on a plan for van life.
+Tree-hugging, hippie, dog lady here, living with a pack of puppers and set on a plan for van life.
 I enjoy hiking, caving, canyoneering, cooking and eating vegan food, art, music, and gardening.
 I am a stay-at-home, full-time caregiver to a pack of sweet, energetic dogs and I am a WORKAHOLIC.
 I haven't been able to get out as much as I'd like so meeting folks through Boondockers Welcome has been a real blessing.
 My dream is to completely renovate a mini skoolie but for my first build I plan on doing a stealthy cargo van traveling through the Four Corners SW states.
-This year I plan to trade in my vehicle for a van and build out the interior to be on the road in 2020.
+Next year I plan to trade in my vehicle for a van and build out the interior to be on the road by 2021.
 I'd love to meet other like-minded digital nomads who can show me their home, share some expertise and maybe share some food over travel stories.

 We were only able to have a short overnight stay but happy to have a safe haven in a busy city setting.

 We thoroughly enjoyed our visit here.
 Our host was very gracious and even let us use her wifi.
 We ended up spending two evenings hanging out with her.
 We have a Ram Promaster.
 I would NOT recommend staying here with anything much bigger.
 The turn from her driveway to where you need to park is kinda tight.

 But we had no problems at all.
 We would DEFINITELY stay here again!

 We arrived in the almost dark, found the drive to Simple Mid-town Dog House with no trouble.
 We thoroughly enjoyed chatting with our host in the morning!
 Would have stayed longer to visit if we had the time, she was warm and welcoming, and the dogs were all very well-behaved.